developer1029/Flask-Project/README.md

 # Flask-Project
-This project is only for learning purpose
+This project is only for learning purposes
 # Getting started

 **1. Clone the Repo into your local machine**